 Oh, and we cooked up a storm, too.

 All told, we worked eight days, played for six, biked 125 miles, hiked 46 more…and ate a dozen cinnamon rolls.
-We also made some new friends along the way, as our hosts in Alvarado, David and Sharlene, lived right next door and were fantastic people.
+We also made some new friends along the way, as our hosts in Alvarado, David and Sharlene, lived right next door to their rental property and were fantastic people.
 COVID might be keeping us six feet apart, but we don’t all have to be strangers!

 We’re back home now and fully recharged by our little getaway.
 Context is everything, of course, and our hardships are small to non-existent at the moment.
 But we still appreciated the chance to change our view–and I’m not really talking about what we saw.
 Sometimes a mindset to chase hidden opportunities makes all the difference.
 And as you might expect, we’re already talking about our next trip to the office.